Safeguarding Adult Reviews

 Catherine died at 85 years of age and was found in her own home after police entered her property.
 Catherine was born in Ireland before moving to England and was widowed in 2002.
 Her first contact with Mental Health services was in 1974 when she had a diagnosis of Paranoid Schizophrenia with further contact with mental health services between 2002 – 2011.

 The report makes 16 recommendations in order to make improvements across the partnership and to share learning from this review.
 An Action Plan will be developed and the progress monitored by the CSAB SAR Sub group.
-The full report can be found below and to follow will be a summary by way of a 7 Minute Briefing.
+Click below for the full report and the 7 Minute Briefing.

 The Croydon Safeguarding Adult Board recently published a Safeguarding Adult Review into the death of VB and the Board wishes to record their thanks to her family for their assistance throughout and after the review process.